jhsvendsen/jhsvendsen.github.io/_posts/2020-12-05-Look-Back-Thesis.md

 {% include figure.html path="projects/trackdata.png" alt="Fault in Track Data" %}

-This meant that in the optimisation of trajectory, then the minimum curvature curvature calculation got a swerve in the optimisation, which we of course know should not be there.
+This meant that in the optimisation of trajectory the minimum curvature curvature calculation got a swerve in the, which we of course know should not be there.
 But such is it with many dissertations I believe, you acknowledge the areas that can be improved, but you will often be limited by time and data.